-The North Cascades (Nooksack) elk herd (NCEH) continues to grow and expand into areas of formerly unoccupied habitat, including agricultural areas where elk-related crop damage can occur.
-A post-hunt survey conducted in March resulted in an estimated population of around 1,600 elk within the herd's core area.
-The 2023 survey indicated a bull-to-cow ratio of 18 bulls per 100 cows, within the WDFW objective of 12-20 bulls per 100 cows.
+The North Cascades (Nooksack) elk herd (NCEH) appears to be stable and is found in forested uplands and valleys in GMUs 407, 418, 437, and 448, including agricultural areas where elk-related crop damage can occur.
+The most recent post-hunt survey conducted in March 2023 resulted in an estimated population of around 1,600 elk within the herd's core area.
+The survey estimated a bull-to-cow ratio of 18 bulls per 100 cows, within the WDFW objective of 12 to 20 bulls per 100 cows.
 The calf-to-cow ratio was estimated at 22 calves per 100 cows.
 A calf-to-cow ratio of 40 calves or greater per 100 cows is considered excellent calf recruitment.
 For more information on elk management within this herd, visit the WDFW North Cascades Elk Management webpage.

-Figure 4.
-Successful hunter with a mature bull in GMU 437 - Photo by Ron Howard
+Photo 3: Successful hunter with a mature bull in GMU 418.
+Photo by Brad Richard.

 The WDFW population objective of approximately 2,000 elk has yet to be met.
-Since establishing a very limited hunt of this population in 2007, hunting opportunities have been few but have increased to the current levels that have been in place for a few years.
+Since establishing a very limited hunt of this population in 2007, hunting opportunities have been limited but have increased to the current levels that have been in place for several years.
 The current harvest strategy provides some recreational and damage-related harvest while allowing the population to continue to grow.